 2-D Space: Averted quite well in the space battles depicted.
 Of course it helps that the special effects budget consists of the reader's imagination.

-America Saves the Day: Heavily subverted.
+America Saves the Day: Subverted.
 The crew is about three-quarters American but is run by a Canadian, Doctor What.
 Also, most timelines lack a powerful USA (if only because Balkanised Americas are more interesting Alternate History possibilities).

 Author Avatar: Most of the authors of episodes are also characters on the ship.
 Some of them write themselves in a balanced way or don't mention their own character much at all.
 Rather more are subject to Mary Sue syndrome, or as it is known on the Board, Characterwank.

 Berserk Button: Several characters have these, most notably Flocculencio's tendency to go Ax-Crazy whenever anyone mentions the name of his nemesis Justin Pickard.